ultral/ultral.github.io/it/idlc-en.md

 ![Design](assets/idlc_24.png?raw=true)

-In the case of world distributed teams, it's not a big deal.
+In case of world distributed teams, it's not a big deal.
 There are some approaches like

 * SurveyMonkey for collecting ideas.
 * Threads in mattermost/slack.